php-fast/php-fast/README.md

 ### Conclusion

 The view system in PHP-Fast allows you to build complex pages with ease.
-You can create layouts, include components, and pass data from controllers to views.
+You can create layouts, include components, and pass data from Controllers to views.
 This approach helps maintain a clean and modular codebase, making it easier to manage and extend your application.

 ## 11. Database Integration

 PHP-Fast provides built-in support for integrating with databases.
-It includes a Database class and drivers to help you interact with your database using models and a query builder.
-The default configuration for the database is set in the `application/config/config.php` file, allowing you to easily manage different database connections.
+It includes a Database class and Drivers to help you interact with your database using Models and a query builder.
+The default configuration for the database is set in the `application/Config/Config.php` file, allowing you to easily manage different database connections.

 ### Using Models

 Models are classes that allow you to interact with your database.
 Each model represents a table in your database and contains methods to query and manipulate data.
-By default, models are located in the `application/models` directory.
+By default, Models are located in the `application/Models` directory.

 #### Creating a Model

 You can create a new model manually or use the command-line tool to generate it:

 **Manually:**
-1. Navigate to `application/models`.
+1. Navigate to `application/Models`.
 2. Create a new file, e.g., `UsersModel.php`.
 3. Define the model class: